 The sun hadn’t quite come up yet, but things were just starting to lighten up.
 We frantically looked for a pair of binoculars to get a closer look and try to confirm the identity of the animal.
 My colleagues are all well aware of my swift fox saga, so I got first dibs on the binoculars.

 Despite the low light, as soon as I focused on the animal, I could see that in addition to its overall lighter colour compared to the red fox, there were two black marks on either side of its muzzle.
 I asked my coworkers for a second opinion, as I didn’t want to jump the gun and call swift fox.
 We talked it out among the three of us and there really was no other option: it had to be a swift fox.
 It was way too late in the year for it to be either a coyote pup or a red fox kit.
 There was no denying it; this was definitely a swift fox!

 It sat in the driveway for a minute or two, waiting for the red fox to leave.
 Over the next 30 minutes, we watched from the different windows in the house as it cruised around the yard, coming and going from view, searching for breakfast, keeping an eye out for the red fox to come back.
 The red fox did come back a few times and chased the swift fox away, but the swift fox always came back within a few minutes.
 Eventually we needed to get our day started and had to head outside.
 Even then, the swift fox didn’t go too far.
 One of my colleagues was surprised to find it again as she was walking through our bison handling facility.

 After over 10 years of searching and waiting, I finally saw a wild swift fox, in the last place I ever would have expected to.
 Before we left and headed back to Regina, I set up a trail camera in the yard to hopefully get some photo evidence of it.

-The swift fox is one of 19 species featured in NCC’s gift giving campaign: Gifts of Canadian Nature.
+The swift fox is one of 30 species and habitats featured in NCC’s gift giving campaign: Gifts of Canadian Nature.
 To learn more and to give the gift of conservation, click here.